estorrs/deep-spatial-genomics/README.md

 # Deep Spatial Genomics

+**NOTE: now mostly serving as a template for website documentation and scratch space for random deep learning with spatial genomics data in pytorch projects**

 Pytorch implementations of deep learning methods for spatial genomic data.

 This project is intended to harmonize tasks for published methods and speed-up deep learning-based spatial genomics methods development.